 Mission Statement: This blog was created to provide information on getting help for autism in general while focussing on locally available resources for families with newly diagnosed children in Belleville and Quinte area.

-Please browse the blog at your leisure and if you have autism related questions, please join facebook group discussions at Exceptional Minds Quinte If you are a parent, an autism consultant, counselor, teacher with information on autism resources available in our area, please feel free to post your information on this blog.
-You can do this by emailing your posts to bsangma@cogeco.ca
+Please browse the blog at your leisure.
+You are welcome to comment on the posts.
+If you are a parent, an autism consultant, counselor, teacher with information on autism resources available in our area, please email your information to benziesangma@gmail.com.
+Your information will be added within 24 hours.

 Friday, March 18, 2011